BruceYanghy/Spotify-Music-Recommendation-System-Spark/README.md

 The goal of this project is to build a song recommendation system for users of Spotify with their streaming history.
 The models are evaluted by how well they rank the songs in the test set.

-The source data was provided by the company Spotify from Karagle.
+The source data was provided by the company Spotify from Kaggle.

 The project was built with Spark on Databricks platform.